-- . the tyres and towing hitch are in a serviceable condition. - . the canopy is secure. - . all ancillary equipment is stored in a safe and secure manner. - . the brakes and lights are functioning correctly and meet necessary road traffic requirements.
+- the tyres and towing hitch are in a serviceable condition. - the canopy is secure. - all ancillary equipment is stored in a safe and secure manner. - the brakes and lights are functioning correctly and meet necessary road traffic requirements - break-away cable/safety chains are connected to the towing vehicle.